Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

+No onstacles to talk about here.
 You must import files you need in your code from the circuit python library.

 ## DistanceSensor